nathanchen [at] math.harvard.edu

 Statement

 Being a mathematician is a privilege.
-I fully support underrepresented groups in mathematics, and I encourage all students—especially those from underrepresented backgrounds—to reach out if they have questions or are interested in things like summer research.
+I fully support underrepresented groups in mathematics, and I encourage all students to reach out if they have any questions or are interested in things like summer research.